arjunbahuguna/ai4ux/README.md

 #### 4. Suggest changes in UX according to user feedback

+## How to run: Files & What they do
+### Collect Tweets: Collected using calls to the Twitter API in listen_tweets.py.
+Sample data has also been provided.
+### Analysis: Run analysis on collected tweets using AI4UX.ipynb
+### Insight: Run visual analysis to gain insights into your users' experience by running AI4UX.ipynb

 ### Tech Stack
 1. Jupyter notebook & Colab
 2. Data analysis: pandas, numpy